Lieder-Lab/liederDB/README.md

 * tips
 >[type <COLUMNS_TYPES>] means you can assign every column with corresponding type, but should note that the length of COLUMNS_TYPE array should be equal as COLUMNS_NAME's length;
 >
->[default <COLUMNS_defaultValues>] is default value of every column when you insert a new row without input some columns.
+>[default <COLUMNS_defaultValues>] is default value of every column when you insert a new row without set any data.

 ____
-## Insert a new row into exsited table:
+## Insert a new row into an existed table:

 __insert TABLE_NAME set <COLUMNS_NAMES> = <COLUMNS_VALUES> [, <COLUMNS_VALUES_1>, <COLUMNS_VALUES_2>...];__